AyazDadla/WebstaurantStore/README.md

 # WebstaurantStore
 JMeter Project and Results for WebstaurantStore

+"Assessment of the performance test.docx" contains the assessment and explaination of the metrics collected.

 The zipped file contains the "WebstaurantStore Outlet Test Plan.jmx" and the Results of the load test.

 - Load Test was run with 1 thread (1 user)